 Social networks make us think that those who appear on that screen are the only successful ones.

 We are given the red carpet, the sparkling lights, the money, the fame, and it’s all displayed as something you must have!

 While I’m not going to shake a stick at a million dollars, I do want to add some aspect to all of this more so regarding the perceived success of a DJ.

 Track selection, pacing, crafting a set/mix that is a journey, the energy they radiate, creativity, beatmatching ability, and a burning love for the music they perform are only some of the things that make a great DJ.

 They Are Always Prepared

 There are different ways of approaching this – some DJs thoroughly prepare for a set beforehand, but some (almost) never do.
-On the rare occasions they do, but most of the prep has gone out of the window before the second song is played.
+On rare occasions, they do, but most of the prep has gone out of the window before the second song is played.

-Instead, good DJs try to put the effort in when adding tunes in music collection – they listen to songs a lot, record the BPM (speed), imagine dancing to them, look all the way through.
+Instead, good DJs try to put the effort in when adding tunes to their music collection – they listen to songs a lot, record the BPM (speed), imagine dancing to them, and look all the way through.

 If they can make it work, and the song is worth salvaging, they consider editing these moments out of the song.

 This is a highly subjective point.
 My friend, who’s an established DJ, played completely pre-planned sets before.
 And they’ve worked.